 How do you apply after-sun lotion?

 King recommends applying after-sun lotions and gels with your fingers, as you would with a traditional body lotion.
-“But, be sure to wash your hands afterwards if the lotion contains hydrocortisone, as well as if it contains self-tanner so your fingers won’t stain,” she says.
+“But, be sure to wash your hands afterward if the lotion contains hydrocortisone, as well as if it contains self-tanner so your fingers won’t stain,” she says.

 Meet the Expert